 I enjoy the magazine very much.
 A few years ago I didn’t think you could better it, but it seems there is no stopping you, year after year… – Jim Forret, Rothesay, N.B.

 I enjoy your magazine immensely – especially the salmon and trout fly patterns. – Eugene Utech (Penna Game Conservation Officer, Ret), Carlisle, PA, USA

 Keep up the excellent work in Newfoundland in praise of “Leaping Silver”. – Richard Brunt, Bridgewater, NS

-I have been a member of Spawner for a few years now and needless to say it is one if not my most appreciated fishing magazine.
+I have been a member of SPAWN for a few years now and needless to say it is one if not my most appreciated fishing magazines.
 There are not too many magazines that I have read more than 3 or 4 times, but this is one.
 Thank you and I hope you will continue publishing for many more years to come. – Paul LeBlanc

 To buy a magazine go to our store.